Cardinals vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Masataka Yoshida and the Boston Red Sox will play Paul Goldschmidt and the St. Louis Cardinals at Fenway Park on Friday at 7:10 PM ET, in the first game of a three-game series.
+Alex Verdugo and the Boston Red Sox will try to defeat Paul Goldschmidt and the St. Louis Cardinals at Fenway Park on Saturday at 4:10 PM ET.

-The Cardinals have been listed as -105 moneyline underdogs for this matchup with the favored Red Sox (-115).
-The contest's total is set at 10.5 runs.
+The Red Sox are -135 moneyline favorites for this matchup with the Cardinals (+110).
+A 10-run over/under is set in this contest.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.